Close

 Step 2: Choose a college

-TA DECIDE is another helpful tool for comparing schools and programs.
-Designed for participants of the Department of Defense Military Tuition Assistance Program, it provides education costs and outcomes, as well as information about other military students who are participating in the tuition assistance program.
+Designed for participants of the Defense Department Military Tuition Assistance Program, TA DECIDE is a helpful tool that provides education costs and outcomes for schools and programs, as well as information about other military students who are participating in the tuition assistance program.

 • Contact information for military-friendly schools and institutions that allow you to transfer previous college credits